ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

 The app supports a proxy server.

 ### Python Environment
-Python 3.6 and 3.9 are officially supported.
+Python 3.9 is the only officially supported version of Python for this app.
 Additional package dependencies may exist for each of these packages:
 * resilient-circuits >= 45.0
 * google-cloud-securitycenter ~= 1.12